j2-barnaby/SES-Joby-barnaby/worksheet 6/README.md

 ## Final Conclusion

 This worksheet demonstrated cross-compiling a C standard library from source and integrating it into a bare-metal embedded project.
 By providing `_write` and `_sbrk` stubs in `syscalls.c`, standard functions like `printf`, `scanf`, and `malloc` were made to work on hardware with no operating system.
-The pass exercises confirmed the full I/O chain, the maths test exercised bidirectional formatted I/O, and the debug exercise gave direct visibility into memory layout and heap behaviour.
+The task in this task became rather difficult to complete in the end and after a while of working on them i decided it would be better to move on and attempt the other worksheets as i didnt seem to be getting anywhere with it, im not sure whether there was an error with the board or the code that i was flashing to the board.